 Generally speaking, dew points below 50Â°F will feel a bit dry to some people, but comfortable to people accustomed to dry conditions; dew points from 50Â°F to 68Â°F are fairly comfortable to most people, and dew points above 68Â°F are increasingly uncomfortable, becoming oppressive around 77Â°F.

-To take some examples, and basing our categorization on the daily high dew point in 2016, January had 5 dry days, 26 comfortable days, and no humid days; April had 1 dry day, 28 comfortable days, and 1 humid day; July had no dry days, no comfortable days, and 31 humid days; and October had no dry days, 20 comfortable days, and 11 humid days.
+To take some examples, and basing our categorization on the daily high dew point in the last 12 months, April had 1 dry day, 28 comfortable days, and 1 humid day; July had no dry days, no comfortable days, and 31 humid days; October had no dry days, 20 comfortable days, and 11 humid days; and January had 9 dry days, 22 comfortable days, and no humid days.

 The highest sustained wind speed was 34 mph, occurring on June 17; the highest daily mean wind speed was 11 mph (March 22); and the highest wind gust speed was 46 mph (June 17).